Skip to content

 -e, --env <KEY=VALUE>Environment variables (repeatable)

---from <NAME>Clone state from existing persistent session
+--from <NAME>Clone state from an existing retained session/template (alias: --image)

 Terminal window

-capsem shell # temp session (destroyed on exit)
+capsem shell # unnamed shell session

 capsem shell mybox # attach to existing session